Hypfer/Valetudo/docs/_pages/installation/dreame.md

 - The [Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter)
 - A 3.3V USB to TTL Serial UART Adapter (like CP2102 or Pl2303)
-- A FAT32 & MBR-formatted USB Stick preferrably with an activity LED
+- A FAT32 & MBR-formatted USB Stick preferably with an activity LED
 - Some dupont cables

 Basic linux knowledge and a pry tool will help as well.